azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 To create, edit and publish your compliance dashboard, you will need to install the latest version of PowerBI desktop on your local machine.
 Download it from [here](https://powerbi.microsoft.com/en-us/desktop/).

-#### Step 1: Prepare your Org-Subscription Mapping
+#### Step 1: Prepare your org-subscription mapping
-In this step we will prepare the data file which will be fed to the PowerBI dashboard creation process as the mapping from subscription ids to the org hierarchy within your environment.
+In this step you will prepare the data file which will be fed to the PowerBI dashboard creation process as the mapping from subscription ids to the org hierarchy within your environment.
 The file is in a simple CSV form and should appear like the one below.

 > Note: You may want to create a small CSV file with just a few subscriptions for a trial pass and then update it with the full subscription list for your org after getting everything working end-to-end.